landenlabs/all-Uitest/README.md

 # LanDen Labs - UI Test
 Android UI Test  [Home website](http://landenlabs.com/android/index.html)
-27-Dec-2019
+29-Dec-2019

-### Demonstrate various Ui Features
+### Demonstrate Android Ui Features
 **All-uiTest** is an Android app which contains a set of demonstration pages.
 The pages implement  various containers such as **GridView**, **TableLayout**, **LinearLayout** and **GridLayout**.
 Each page either shows **Cell expansion transition animation** or other containers   features such as built-in **dividers**.

-The cell expansion grows the size of one or more cells without impacting  the parent container and its other children.
+The cell expansion grows the size of one or more cells without altering the parent container and its other children.

-In addition I demonstrate an overlay dialog which uses a **BitmapShader**,  **ColorMatrix**,  **ColorMatrixColorFilter**, and **Matrix**.
+There is also a demonstration of an overlay dialog which uses a **BitmapShader**,  **ColorMatrix**,  **ColorMatrixColorFilter**, and **Matrix**.
 A small  white image is translated using the matrix, is rendered on a larger   canvas using the BitmapShader **clamped** image to fill the canvas.
 The **ColorMatrix** tints the white image.
 A clipping rectangle is   used to limit the rendering to leave a transparent band on the bottom.
 [Click here to see example ](#page3_detail)

 ## Key Android features demonstrated
 1. TransitionManager (animation)